poozwally/picam-hdmi/README.md

 Welcome to my first public repo.
 I made this to be able to feed hdmi video to a Herelink control system used on drones and other types of uncrewed vehicles (rovers, boats, submarines).
 The Herelink system requires hdmi cameras which can be bought commercially, but I was not happy with any of the options I could buy for my projects.
 Please feel to use and collaborate.

 Notes:
-1) Uses Raspbian Buster Lite OS which allows the use of legacy camera software (raspicam) to sidestep difficulties encoutnered with libcamera-apps at the time of this version
+1) Uses Raspberry Pi OS (Buster) Lite because I've had trouble getting Bullseye to work even with legacy cameras enabled (this might be because I am using a Pi Zero).
-2) Lite (no desktop) version of OS required to avoid conflicts with hdmi output
+2) It's important to use the Lite (no desktop) version of OS to avoid conflicts with hdmi output
 3) Working SBCs:
     - Raspberry Pi Zero W
 4) Working cameras: